agilestacks/git-service/README.md

 Git Service is accessed by end-user over SSH with public key authentication.
 Git Service request following information from Automation Hub:

 1. Get the list of users that have SSH public key equal that of received  during SSH authentication phase (the keys are offered by client).
-The API resource is `/user/keys/<public key content>`.
+The API resource is `/user/keys?fingerprint=<public key sha256 fingerprint>`.
 2. Retrieve template owner and teams permissions set on the template by extracting template `id` from accessed Git repository URL.
 The resource is `/templates/:id`.

 Git Service requests User to Team membership information from Authentication Service (in turn backed by Okta) on `/teams/:id`.